 Featured consultation »Age of sale for nicotine inhaling products: draft regulations

 Section highlightQualifications Wales BillThe Bill will establish Qualifications Wales as an independent regulator for qualifications and the qualification system in Wales.

 Bills that the Welsh Government will bring forward in 2014/2015.Learn more »

 This 6th edition details over 370 investments across both public and private sectors with a value of more than £40bn.

 Final Budget 2015-16 »

 The amount of funding allocated to Welsh Government Departments for 2015-16 is £15·3bn.Learn more »

 - Statistics & Research

-This is the last set of monthly bulletins, as pre-announced in previous bulletins following the consultation on proposals concerning the publication of official statistics which closed in early March.
+This is the first set of quarterly bulletins, as pre-announced in previous bulletins following the consultation on proposals concerning the publication of official statistics which closed in early March.
 Within this consultation one of the proposals was to reduce the frequency of these bulletins from monthly to quarterly.
-We will move to publishing these bulletins on a quarterly basis with the first quarterly bulletin being published in October 2014.
 The ‘next update’ dates given throughout the bulletins relate to when new data for the dataset are next being released.
-StatsWales will still be updated at that time and can be accessed via the links provided.
+StatsWales will still be updated at that time.

 Tel: 029 2082 5017